furybee/chrome-tab-modifier/README.md

 <img src="https://raw.github.com/sylouuu/website-settings/master/img/screenshots/tabs.png" alt="tabs">

-Once created, go to the extensions options: chrome://extensions and import your ```file.json```.
+Once created, go to the extensions options: [chrome://extensions](chrome://extensions) and import your ```file.json```.
 Your settings are saved locally, you can remove the file.

 ## How it works?

-Each time you open an URL, the extension will try to match the URL with your settings and will replace the title.
+Each time you open an URL, the extension tries to match the URL with your settings and do the job.
 Attention, the first match is used, the other ones will be ignored.

-## Options
+## Options preview

 <img src="https://raw.github.com/sylouuu/website-settings/master/img/screenshots/options.png" alt="options">

 # Ideas

-* Change website (fav)icon
+* Change website icon

 # Changelog